 No. They are only available when you collect your ticket.
 The website contains most of the information about artists and performance times.

-The first shows on Friday begin at 6.00pm and finish at 12.30am; Saturday 8.30am until 12.30am (Saturday night); and Sunday, 8.30am until 5.00pm.
+The first shows on Friday begin at 6.00pm and finish at midnight; Saturday 8.30am until midnight; and Sunday, 8.30am until 5.00pm.
 These are the first show and last show times; not all stages run all of the time.
 Please see the detailed program for further details.

 You are invited to camp at Memorial Park for the event, adjacent to the Yungaburra Tennis Club Grounds, where there are portable hot showers and toilet facilities.

-Gates open on Friday at 4.00pm and at 8.00am Saturday and Sunday.
+Gates open on Friday at 4.00pm and from 9 am Sat and Sun.

 If you are staying in town, please consider walking to the Festival.
-There is a car park on the corner of Eacham Road and Fig Street; a fee is required and the spaces fill quickly.
 There is the usual parking on the streets of town, but please observe all signs, road closures, etc.

 You certainly can, a festival wristband allows you to come and go as you please all weekend.
 Take the time to explore, see the street performers, markets and the venues around town.

 Weather in the Tablelands can be unpredictable all year round.
-Warm sunny days are usually on offer in October but be prepared for light rain.
+Warm sunny days and cool nights are usually on offer in October but be prepared for light rain.